bcoles/kasld/CONTRIBUTING.md

 | `patch` | Kernel version where the leak was patched | `v4.10`, `v6.2` |
 | `status` | Opt-in gate; the component runs only with `-x` | `experimental` |

-`method` and `discloses` are mandatory — `tests/check-component-meta` fails the build without them, and rejects a `discloses` value outside the four above.
+`method`, `discloses` and `source` are mandatory — `tests/check-component-meta` fails the build without them, and rejects a value outside each key's list above.

 `discloses` names what the *technique* leaks, a static property of the component, as distinct from what a given run observed.
 The JSON publishes every component's metadata block, and the compile-time-surface and hardware-side-channel sections of the hardening report fall back to `discloses` because they list a component whether or not it produced anything.

+`source` names where the technique's own inputs come from, and decides whether it runs when the analysis reads a captured tree instead of the running kernel:

+- `files` — every input is a fact file, so the technique replays unchanged.
+- `live` — the result derives from live runtime state of the executing kernel/CPU, which no capture carries; the component does not run there.
+- `hybrid` — a live step *and* a captured-file read, so it runs in either mode with the live step suppressed.

+It describes the component's *own* code.
+Where a shared header already answers the same question from a file under a capture — the kernel log via `dmesg.h`, the process identity via the environment gatherer — the component is `files`: the abstraction holds the branch, not the component.

 Each component should also include structured comment blocks in its file header documenting the leak primitive and mitigations: